takanuva15/MenuClip/src/test_scenarios.md

 ---------1---------2---------3---------4---------5---------6

 ### Configurations
+1. Delete the config file.
+Restart the script and the config file should appear with default values.

-1. Change the configuration keys in `config.ini`.
-The property that each variable defines should adjust accordingly when the script is run.
+2. Change the configuration keys in `config.ini`.
+The property that each variable defines should adjust accordingly when the script is restarted.